Tijanieneye10/nigeria-states-lgas/README.md

 ## STATES IN NIGERIA AND THEIR LGAS

 ## About
-<p>This library makes it easy to integrate states in nigeria and lgas to your form.</p>
+<p>This help to generate nigeria states and correpsonding lgas in a dependent dropdowns.</p>

 <p align="center"><img src="state.png" width="400"></p>